SeanCarroll1/Hackerrank-Problems/README.md

 # Hackerrank-Problems

-A website were DEVELOPERS can Practice, Compete, Find Jobs.
+A website were developers can Practice, Compete and Find Jobs.

 The HackerRank Community is the largest learning and competition community for programmers.